giovanins/MacroTheoryProject1/README.md

 # Macro Theory Project 1

 This is the R code for Macro Thoery Project 1.
-This project analyzes GDP per capita growth rates for three countries: The United Kingdeom, The Republic of Korea, and Madagascar.
+This project analyzes GDP per capita growth rates for three countries: The United Kingdom, The Republic of Korea, and Madagascar.
 The project uses visualisation and statitsical analysis to examine economic trends and relattionships between key indicators.